 Throughout the 2000s, the cost of flash memory started to fall considerably, and by the end of the decade, the first Solid State Drives were making inroads in the personal computer market.
 The use of SSDs has been particularly driven by the growing usage of applications that are demanding a lot of Input/Output performance.

 The last few years have seen a huge marked increase in the availability of SSDs.
 Storage capacity has been improving significantly and they’ve also shown a dramatic decrease in price.
-However, they’re still costlier than traditional HDD.
+However, they’re still costlier than traditional HDDs.
 Still, the trend of decreasing costs per GB continues to be in full force.

 Cost of Solid State Drives

-We’ll go over it further down this article but, yes, the cost of Solid State Drives is significantly higher than of the regular Hard Disk Drives.
+We’ll go over it further down this article but, yes, the cost of Solid State Drives is significantly higher than that of regular Hard Disk Drives.
 But it’s the gap is much shorter than just a few years ago.

 Evolution of the Solid State Drive prices over time

 When it comes to technology there’s a habitual relation between features, specifications, and price.

 In the beginning, the features and performance are limited and the price is quite expensive.
 As months and years go by the customer’s bang for the buck improves considerably.

 The products get new features and their performance and specifications improve considerably.
 At the same time, price cuts back considerably.
 This is when the product becomes mainstream.